irmen/raycaster/Readme.md

 However, this version also has a texture mapped floor and ceiling, something that Wolfenstein lacked!

-* There is a Python 3 and a Kotlin/JVM implementation of the same engine *
+**There is a Python 3 and a Kotlin/JVM implementation of the same engine.**

 Run this with any recent Python 3 version (use Pypy for a huge performance boost):